davidcarlisle/latexcgi/docs/index.md

-* If the `% !TEX ...` comment is not used to specify the engine, then the engine parameter is defaulted depending on the content of the example, currently use of `fontspec` defaulting to `xelatex` and use of `pstricks` causing the  engine to default to `xelatex`.
+* If the `% !TEX ...` comment is not used to specify the engine, then the engine parameter is defaulted depending on the content of the example, currently use of `fontspec` defaulting to `xelatex` and use of `pstricks` causing the  engine to default to `latex`/`dvips/``ps2pdf`.

-* If `\documentclass` does not appear in the example then a default preamble is constructed (based on the commands seen in the example) and added to the code block via the ACE editor interface.
+* If neither `\documentclass` nor a `% !TeX` engine cooment appears in the example then a default preamble is constructed (based on the commands seen in the example) and added to the code block via the ACE editor interface.
 This preamble may not be completely correct as needed to run the example but is a good "first guess" and will save typing boiler plate preambles in the online forum editor.
 If the preamble is edited and re-submitted to the texlive.net server, the boiler plate preamble is not re-added.

+### Code blocks without TeX submission

 * Two special `!TEX` comments may be used, which must be on the first line.
 The comment marker for these does not need to be `%` it can be